Guide to choosing a supplier

 Figure 1: Four considerations when evaluating a supplier.

-Each of these considerations are discussed in more detail below.
+Each of these considerations is discussed in more detail below.

 Cost